hemanthbez/jump-cloud-exercise/README.md

 3. "/stats" (with GET) - Returns the stats<br/>
 e.g. *curl http://localhost:8090/stats*

-4. "/shutdown" (with GET) - Shutsdown the server once all the Pending requests are processed <br/>
+4. "/shutdown" (with GET) - Shuts down the server once all the Pending requests are processed <br/>
 e.g. *curl http://localhost:8090/shutdown*